-A short stroll to the port and you can enjoy art galleries, a charming bookstore, gift shops and a bevy of restaurants offering everything from beer-battered fish n’ chips to elegant gourmet fare.
+A short stroll to the port and you can enjoy art galleries, a charming bookstore, shops and restaurants..
 Or just sit on a bench and enjoy the activity of the local fisherman going out or coming in for the day with their haul.
-Charter boats offering whale watching or fishing trips, a thriving Saturday market and the Columbia Pacific Heritage Museum are some of the other attractions in this quaint coastal town.
+Charter boats offering whale watching or fishing trips, a thriving Saturday Market, not-to-be-missed Slow Drag, and the Columbia Pacific Heritage Museum are some of the other attractions in this quaint coastal town.

 For information on area festivals and special events go to www.funbeach.com.